Clinical Practice of Hypnosis - Module Five

 Psychotherapy Using Hypnosis - The Dynamics of Hypnotherapy - Practical Approaches

-The final Module in our Five Module Clinical Hypnotherapy Course, it was completely re-written by David in 2017, and is revised here in 2019.
+The final Module in our Five Module Clinical Hypnotherapy Course, it was completely re-written by David in 2017, and has been progressively revised and added to since then as we collate his notes, recordings and documents.
 It draws from David's reflections of his lifetime of work with people, and a life of dedicated learning and study.

 In this Module we do not shy away from the big concepts of consciousness, spirit and healing.
 But we also approach the practical - the meaningful and life-changing work you can do by helping someone to quit smoking, for example, or become more healthy in their eating patterns.

 The final assessments require you to integrate all the lessons from Modules One through Five, along with your own self-directed study, through practical demonstrations.
 To complete this Module successfully you will have to demonstrate that you are no longer only practising, but are also now doing the work for real.

 This is the final module in our Five Module Clinical Practice of Hypnosis course.
 It represents around 150 hours of study, not including self-directed study and suggested further reading.
 Completion of practical assessment items will require you to conduct three separate sessions over a period of at least three weeks.
 If you intend on being assessed, and to meet the education criteria for membership with the Australian Hypnotherapists' Association, Modules 1 - 4 are prerequisites to studying Module Five.

 StartThe very real problem of becoming an effective hypnotherapist

 StartIt all rests on trance